Hoopoe starling: Behaviour and ecology

 De Montbeillard was informed of the stomach contents of a dissected specimen, consisting of seeds and the berries of "Pseudobuxus" (possibly Eugenia buxifolia, a bush with sweet, orange berries).
 He noted that the bird weighed 4 oz, and was fatter around June and July.
 Several accounts suggest that the hoopoe starling migrated on Réunion, spending six months in the lowlands and six months in the mountains.
 Food may have been easier to obtain in the lowlands during winter, with the birds breeding in the mountain forests during summer.
 The hoopoe starling probably nested in tree cavities.
-The Belgian biologist Michaël P. J. Nicolaï and colleagues pointed out in 2020 that the hoopoe starling had black skin combined with light plumage and lived in high irradiation zones, which may have evolved for protection against ultraviolet irradiation in this and other black-skinned birds.
+Belgian biologist Michaël P. J. Nicolaï and colleagues pointed out in 2020 that the hoopoe starling had black skin combined with light plumage and lived in high irradiation zones, which may have evolved for protection against ultraviolet irradiation in this and other black-skinned birds.

 Many other endemic species on Réunion became extinct after the arrival of humans and the resulting disruption of the island's ecosystem.
-The Hoopoe starling lived with other now-extinct birds, such as the Réunion ibis, the Mascarene parrot, the Réunion parakeet, the Réunion swamphen, the Réunion scops owl, the Réunion night heron, and the Réunion pink pigeon.
+The hoopoe starling lived with other now-extinct birds, such as the Réunion ibis, the Mascarene parrot, the Réunion parakeet, the Réunion swamphen, the Réunion scops owl, the Réunion night heron, and the Réunion pink pigeon.
 Extinct Réunion reptiles include the Réunion giant tortoise and an undescribed Leiolopisma skink.
 The small Mauritian flying fox and the snail Tropidophora carinata lived on Réunion and Mauritius before vanishing from both islands.